 Pros

-- High, low, and economy modes able to meet the needs of larger spaces
+• High, low, and economy modes are able to meet the needs of larger spaces

 Cons

-What to Consider When Choosing the Best Space Heaters for Bedrooms
+What to Consider When Choosing a Space Heater for Bedrooms

-Before purchasing a space heater for a bedroom, keep in mind some important considerations.
+Before purchasing a space heater for a bedroom, keep some important considerations in mind.
 Give each point some thought to help choose the best space heater for bedroom warmth in your home.

 Type